andrewyang0620/DATA_542_Project_Group_1/README.md

 # DATA 542 Project - AI Coding Agents Analysis
-### Group 1: Jingtao Yang, Xuanrui Qiu
+### Group 1: *Jingtao Yang*, *Xuanrui Qiu*

 ## What is this project?

-We're analyzing how different AI coding assistants (like GitHub Copilot, Claude Code, etc.) create pull requests.
-Basically, we want to see if they have different coding patterns and behaviors when contributing to open source projects.

-The dataset comes from HuggingFace and contains over 33,000 pull requests created by 5 different AI agents.
+This project analyzes how different AI coding agents generate pull requests (PRs) when contributing to open-source software.
+Using the AIDev dataset from HuggingFace—which contains over 33,000 AI-generated pull requests and more than 700,000 file-level code modifications—we study whether these AI systems exhibit distinct coding patterns, patch characteristics, and semantic behaviors.

 ## Files and folders